New European Commentary

 2Sa 21:8 But the king took the two sons of Rizpah the daughter of Aiah, whom she bore to Saul, Armoni and Mephibosheth; and the five sons of Michal the daughter of Saul, whom she bore to Adriel the son of Barzillai the Meholathite-

+David chose the sons of his ex wives Merab and Michal as the victims, however we read the text [Michal could have 'brought them up' for her sister as she herself remained childless until the day of her death].
+And this reflects his bitterness towards them and desire to cut off any likely contenders for his throne after the Saulide rebellion under Sheba.
 David comes over as wrong all around in this matter.
 Michal was his former wife.
 He had broken up Michal's marriage with Paltiel even though Paltiel wept over it.
 And now he slays Michal's five sons.
 If this is the same Barzillai who was later so kind to David at the time of Absalom's rebellion, then we see that man's grace, forgiving David for slaying his five grandchildren.
 And it contrasts with David's low estimate of the value of human life which we again see.

-God sees to the end of a man’s history, to the end of human history, He weighs men, and weighs them up in grace.
+God sees to the end of a man’s history, indeed to the end of all and every human history, He weighs men, and weighs them up in grace.
 Further, we all likely struggle with the unspirituality of others against us.
 We ponder how brother X or sister Y can really be a Christian, can have any real relationship with God, because of how we see them act.
 This struggle over these kinds of issues is, in my experience, the number one reason why people leave Christian communities.
 The raw anger, hatred and viciousness they see in others disillusions them, and they walk.
 The pull of materialism, of false doctrine etc., are actually not significant reasons in the majority of cases I know of where a believer has quit the community of believers.
 It’s nearly always personal disillusion with the evil side of their brethren.
 All I can say is, Consider David’s poorer side.
-Think of men like Adriel and Phaltiel, women like Rizpah, the mothers of Moab and Edom, who all likely considered David a sadistic maniac- given their experience of him.
+Think of men like the Philistines who became David's most loyal bodyguards and soldiers, Adriel and Phaltiel, women like Rizpah, the mothers of Moab and Edom, who all likely considered David a sadistic maniac- given their experience of him.
 And, of course, Uriah, who surely knew all along what was going on.
 They saw the weaker side of David.
 Thanks to the extent of Biblical revelation about David, we see a wider picture.
 And even if that wider picture remains invisible to us concerning brother A and sister B, try to imagine that they have a prayer life, read Scripture, are loved by God, and probably in some ways and to some extent do respond to that love… and leave the final analysis of human character to the God who judges, weighs and knows far deeper, more graciously, more hopefully, than we ever can in this life.

 David had loved Jonathan's sister Michal, and she loved him; only for her to come to despise David's spirituality, and to be unfaithful to him (2 Sam.
 21:8 implies she had even more relationships than just with Paltiel).
 But then David killed her five sons.
 She was part of the ineffable sadness of David's personal life.